Plant Disease and Insect Clinic

 Mushrooms - submit digital images or contact us for further help and instructions.
 In case of accidental ingestion, contact The Carolinas Poison Center at 1-800-222-1222

 As part of the diagnostic process, we check for plant diseases, insect problems, injuries and various disorders, and measure soil pH and soluble salts.
 If we suspect nutrient imbalances or nematode damage, we refer the sample to the North Carolina Department of Agriculture and Consumer Services at no additional charge.

 Once we have made a diagnosis, you will receive a sample report that will cover a summary of our observations, the results of the diagnosis, and recommendations for managing the problem or problems diagnosed.
-In many cases you can expect a diagnosis within 2-3 days after we receive the sample, but some samples can take much longer.
+In some cases you can expect a diagnosis within 2-3 days after we receive the sample, but most samples will take up to a week.
+A few samples can take much longer.
 See What to Expect for more information.